- Professor, Global Health

 Select from the following:

 Deepa Rao, Ph.D., M.A. is a Licensed Clinical Psychologist and Associate Professor at the University of Washington, Seattle.
-She is also the Associate Director of the MPH program in Global Health.
+She is also the Associate Director of Global Mental Health and the MPH program in Global Health.
 Her professional interests are in implementing and disseminating effective behavioral interventions in non-psychiatric settings to improve mental health, reduce stigma, and help people better engage in the care.

 - PhD (Illinois Institute of Technology)